The Hidden Benefits of Japanese Giant Killer Hornets

 Japanese honey bees are slightly smaller than European honey bees, and accordingly, their ability to collect nectar is lower.
 More time is required for the harvest, which diversifies the sort of honey ingredients (flowers), ages honey like wine, and consequently makes the taste of honey richer.
 Another reason why it’s more costly is the difficulty of rearing Japanese honey bees.
 Inherently, they don’t stick to their hive so much, while European honey bees do.
 No matter how much beekeepers take care of their hive, Japanese honey bees sometimes abandon it for some reason.
 Funnily enough, this is one of the reasons why they can survive in Japan, the empire of Japanese giant hornets.
 Let me explain in more detail.

-Honey bees VS Giant killer hornets in Japan
+Honey bees VS giant killer hornets in Japan

 The king of insects in Japan is undoubtedly Japanese giant hornets.
 They are the biggest hornet even in the world, 40 to 50 mm in size, at the top of the food chain (though sometimes preyed on by jumbo dragonflies), and even kill some people every year.
 The number of yearly casualities amounts to 30 people averagely in Japan.
 This is the reason why they are sometimes called “giant killer hornets.”
 Especially for river fishermen like me, the giant hornets are seriously annoying.
 If hearing their heavy buzz sound and further warning sound by clacking their jaws, we have no other choice but to run, leaving behind even good fishing spots.